naveengowda6197/Elastic-Search-Simple-spring-Boot-Application/README.md

 # Elastic-Search-Simple-spring-Boot-Application
+Technologies Used:   Java, ElasticSearch
+Framework :          Spring Boot with ElasticsearchRepository

 Its a simple elastic search Spring Boot Application.
 This application does not have authentication configuration of elastic search.
 This will create the index named product in elastic search db.